Ressearch project status:

-- Hypervisor prototype: Development of a hypervisor prototype that allows for the execution of hard real-time applications inside VMs while allowing dynamic management of best-effort VMs.
+- Time-triggered hypervisor prototype: Development of a hypervisor prototype that allows for the execution of time-triggered hard real-time applications inside VMs while allowing dynamic management of best-effort VMs.

 - “The Need for Deterministic Virtualization in the Industrial Internet of Things” — Jan Ruh, Wilfried Steiner, IoT-Fog ’19 Proceedings of the Workshop on Fog Computing

 - “Towards Consolidating Industrial Use Cases on a Common Fog Computing Platform” — Patrick Denzler, Jan Ruh, Marine Kadar, Cosmin Avasalcai, Wolfgang Kastner, 2020 25th IEEE International Conference on Emerging Technologies and Factory Automation (ETFA)